tpnguyen-1999/E-Wallet-Company-Data-Wrangling/README.md

 |3|	0|
 |1976|	0|
 |10033| 0|

+Assigning a team to each product is key to maintaining accountability and operational efficiency.
+The analysis found that some products — including the highest-volume Product 1976 — have no team ownership, which may hinder performance tracking and strategic oversight.
+This should be resolved as a priority.

 **4.3: Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.**
 - Python code